r52/quasar/README.md

 Quasar does not work properly on Wayland compositors due to Wayland not supporting functions like global cursor position or explicitly setting window positions for top-level windows [[1]](https://bugreports.qt.io/browse/QTBUG-110119)[[2]](https://bugreports.qt.io/browse/QTBUG-86780), which completely defeats Quasar's core functionality.
 Until a workaround or solution is added to Qt itself, Quasar cannot support Wayland.

+#### Qt on Linux

+Quasar has been built and tested on the latest pre-built binaries supplied by Qt, which at the time of writing is Qt 6.4.2 built against OpenSSL 1.1.1.
+The Qt version offered by Ubuntu 22.04's package repository is Qt 6.2.4 built against OpenSSL 3.0.
+As of Ubuntu 22.04, OpenSSL 3 is the default and version 1.1.1 is no longer offered in the package repository.
+Building Quasar on versions of Qt older than 6.4 may work but is not supported.
+Ensure that the version of the OpenSSL libraries installed (i.e `libcrypto.so` and `libssl.so`) matches the version your Qt installation is built against or SSL functionality will fail.

 ## Getting Started

 [Download the latest portable release here](https://github.com/r52/quasar/releases) for Windows x64.